Pancreatic Cancer Surgeon NYC

 Typically, the decision regarding surgery is based on the opinions obtained from all the doctors involved in your care and is coordinated with your primary care physician, cardiologist, and other specialists.

 In short, pancreatic cancer is a complex problem that requires a multidisciplinary approach before making any decisions regarding treatment.

 Dr. Dmitri Alden has extensive experience in diagnosing patients, establishing who is a candidate for liver and pancreas surgery, and successfully performing highly complex surgical procedures in this field.
 Dr. Alden uses the latest state-of-the-art technology and instruments to treat various cancers and benign conditions including laparoscopic and robotic liver and pancreatic surgery.

 Your treatment options depend on the type and location of the pancreatic cancer, how advanced the cancer is, and the age and general health of the individual.

 - Patients and medical professionals from America and around the world seek out Dr. Alden’s specialized best in class individualized pancreatic cancer surgery treatments and services including his expert surgical management of the patient’s condition.

 - Patients referred to Dr. Alden have access to a vast array of specialists who are some of the best in their field in the country (and possibly in the world).

-For more information pertaining to Pancreatic Cancer Surgery and/or Pancreatic Staging of for a consultation please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or emailing the surgeon using the eForm on the right.
+For more information pertaining to Pancreatic Cancer Surgery and/or Pancreatic Staging or for a consultation with the best in class liver surgeon, please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or contacting us online.